All Episodes

 I was told there was like 14 or 15 of them.

-So, and I only saw a small clip of one of them, so I don't want to judge what was said or not said or what the rally was about or not about.
+So I don't want to judge what was said or not said or what the rally was about or not about.

 I know how it was portrayed.

-I know what the mayor said, and I don't know what the speaker said, but the mayor was saying that it was a white sympathizer rally, and that's what the people were protesting against.
+And I don't know what the speaker said, but the mayor was saying that it was a white sympathizer rally.

-And I said, Well, I applaud that.
+And I said, well, I applaud that.

 And so this person caught me saying that, somebody that doesn't agree with me politically.

-He didn't say hate, that's too strong a word, or maybe disagree with politically.
+That's too strong a word, or maybe disagree with politically.

-And the note that I sent back is I because I felt in my heart that conservatives really are not understood in this way.
+And the note that I sent back is because I felt in my heart that conservatives really are not understood in this way.

-And I felt that the impact of every two and four years of lies, propaganda, misinformation, distortions about who conservatives are and what we believe in, probably contributed to a false impression.
+And I felt that the impact of every two and four years of lies, propaganda, misinformation, distortions about who conservatives are and what we believe in probably contributed to a false impression.

-And I talked about the fact that, yeah, we all love our country.
+And so I went on to explain this and I talked about the fact that, yeah, we all love our country.

 It was textbook in terms of how they handled it.